Active Localization of Close-range Adversarial Acoustic Sources for Underwater Data Center Surveillance: Abstract

 \section{Abstract}

-Underwater data infrastructures offer natural cooling and enhanced physical security compared to terrestrial facilities, but are susceptible to acoustic injection attacks that can disrupt data integrity and availability.
-This work presents a comprehensive surveillance framework for localizing and tracking close-range adversarial acoustic sources targeting offshore infrastructures, particularly underwater data centers (UDCs).
-We propose a heterogeneous receiver configuration comprising a fixed hydrophone mounted on the facility and a mobile hydrophone deployed on a dedicated surveillance robot.
-While using enough arrays of static hydrophones covering large infrastructures is not feasible in practice, off-the-shelf approaches based on time difference of arrival (TDOA) and frequency difference of arrival (FDOA) filtering fail to generalize for this dynamic configuration.
-To address this, we formulate a Locus-Conditioned Maximum A-Posteriori (LC-MAP) scheme to generate acoustically informed and geometrically consistent priors, ensuring a physically plausible initial state for a joint TDOA-FDOA filtering.
-We integrate this into an unscented Kalman filtering (UKF) pipeline, which provides reliable convergence under nonlinearity and measurement noise.
-Extensive Monte Carlo analyses, Gazebo-based physics simulations, and field trials demonstrate that the proposed framework can reliably estimate the 3D position and velocity of an adversarial acoustic attack source in real time.
-It achieves sub-meter localization accuracy and over $90$\% success rates, with convergence times nearly halved compared to baseline methods.
-Overall, this study establishes a geometry-aware, real-time approach for acoustic threat localization, advancing autonomous surveillance capabilities of underwater infrastructures.
+Underwater data infrastructures offer natural cooling and enhanced physical security compared to terrestrial facilities, \rebuttal{but their storage systems remain susceptible to acoustic injection attacks, where sound-induced mechanical vibrations disrupt critical I/O operations and compromise data availability.} This work presents a surveillance framework for localizing and tracking such close-range adversarial acoustic sources targeting offshore infrastructures, particularly underwater data centers (UDCs). \rebuttal{We propose a scalable heterogeneous receiver configuration with one facility-mounted hydrophone and one mobile hydrophone carried by a surveillance robot.
+The resulting problem differs from conventional sound source localization (SSL) due to distributed facility scale, narrowband signaling with phase ambiguity, non-cooperative sources, and mobile receiver state uncertainty.} To address these challenges, we formulate a Locus-Conditioned Maximum A-Posteriori (LC-MAP) scheme that generates acoustically informed priors, ensuring a physically plausible initial state for a joint time- and frequency-difference-of-arrival (TDOA-FDOA) filtering.
+We integrate this into an unscented Kalman filter (UKF) pipeline, \rebuttal{along with a multipath-aware measurement model that compensates for surface and bed reflections, and an effective measurement covariance that accounts for mobile receiver uncertainty}.
+Extensive Monte Carlo analyses, \rebuttal{fixed-array baseline comparisons}, Gazebo-based physics simulations, and field trials demonstrate reliable real-time localization and tracking.
+The framework achieves sub-meter localization accuracy and over $90$\% success rates in most scenarios, with convergence times nearly halved compared to baselines.
+Overall, this study establishes a geometry-aware, real-time approach for acoustic threat localization and advances autonomous surveillance capabilities of underwater infrastructure.

-\section{INTRODUCTION}
+\section{Introduction}